 Why pro games look slow compared to high school

-Stationary soccer drills
+Stationary 1st-touch soccer drills

 1) Two Touch Passing & Receiving

 Trapping with one foot and passing with the other.
 There’s a soccer science behind this drill.
 You’ll trap with the left and pass with the right and vice versa, right-to-left.
 The formula is a 3-step rule.
 This means after you trap the ball, try to take 3 steps before your pass.
 There will and should be times you have to take more than 3 touches.
 It’s just that the 3 step rule is hard to teach the muscle memory and it will be very useful.

 Sadly I’ve seen pro players and youth coaches on YouTube channels teaching players the wrong stuff.
 I’ve had players do this and tell me their coach tells them to not take the steps.
 Instead they just trap and immediately pass with the other foot with no steps between.
 It’s not bad, but you don’t want to do this over and over.
 The reason I want you to take the 3 steps is because you’ll then be able to pass long or short.
 Without the steps between, you can’t play a ball 20+ yards.

 Below is a video of me taking the 3 steps between the first touch and pass.
 You’ll see me one time, accidently take a bigger touch.
 This forced me to take extra steps, which also good and going to happen.
 Taking the extra steps is something you also want.
 It’s just the 3 steps is the smoothest.
 Next time you watch a pro game notice the 3 steps between the trap and pass.
 You’ll see the difference from the smooth players.
 These are the players you can tell spent lots of time doing this.
 Trapping, passing with the 3 steps between.